eduardomottoni/Exam-70-486-Developing-ASP.NET-MVC-Web-Applications/README.md

 # Exam-70-486-Developing-ASP.NET-MVC-Web-Applications

+##Setup a script to open a timesheet on the Windows StartUp

 To organize the progression, I will just setup a Python script to initialize an excel timesheet on windows startup

 In the PowerShell terminal, I will just run: